Hi [NICKNAME GOES HERE],

 By the way if you want to join in with the programme I started with for daily writing the next cohort of Ship 30 for 30 will be in August, link here with $100 off https://bit.ly/ship30enrolldiscount/

-Automation Wizard - Exploring how we can use the latest technologies such as AI, ChatGPT and automation tools to make our lives easier and better.
+Automation Wizard/Soloneer - Exploring how we can use the latest technologies such as AI, automation tools like n8n, and 3D printing to make our lives easier and better.